Compute

 Some Pod Information Is Missing During Log Collection Due to Excessive Node Load

-When Cloud Native Logging is later than 1.5.0, some pod information, such as the pod ID and name, is missing from the container file log or standard output log.
+When the Cloud Native Log Collection add-on version is later than 1.5.0, some pod information, such as the pod ID and name, is missing from container file logs or stdout logs.

 Troubleshooting:

-Go to the Add-ons page and click the name of Cloud Native Logging.
+Go to the Add-ons page and click the name of Cloud Native Log Collection.
 Then, click the Pods tab, locate the log-agent-fluent-bit of the corresponding node, and choose More > View Log.

 Figure 11 Viewing the log of the log-agent-fluent-bit instance